ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/gitlab_dotcom/macros.md

 This macro maps action type ID to the action type.
 {% enddocs %}

+{% docs filter_out_blocked_users %}
+This macro takes in the name of the table and column that contain GitLab user ids.
+This macro creates the SQL filter for filtering out users blocked by GitLab.

+The SQL filter returned does not include a `WHERE`, `AND`, or `OR` so it can flexibly be used as any part of the `WHERE` clause.

+{% enddocs %}

 {% docs get_internal_parent_namespaces %}
 Returns a list of all the internal gitlab.com parent namespaces, enclosed in round brackets.
 This is useful for filtering an analysis down to external users only.